-What is explicit in both these commission reports and recommendations is the understanding that the ocean and fresh water are one continuous natural system, from mountaintop to abyssal plain, with social, financial, political, and cultural meanings and connections worldwide.
+What is explicit in both these commission reports and recommendations is the understanding that the ocean and fresh water are one continuous natural system, from mountaintop to abyssal plain, with social, financial, political, and cultural meanings and connections to community fustice in our f rest, Mr. Presid name the rest Mario Soares Independent worldwide.
 What statesman looks that far into the future?
 What should be his legacy even beyond flowers in gun barrels and democratic principles?
 What Soares must be remembered for is his global vision and call for specific international action to address the ocean/water continuum-the single, most important challenge to community survival, peace, and justice in our time.
 You may now rest, Mr. President, but in your name the rest of us must not.

-Our Future, calls for an internet-based ocean observatory to bring together relevant information about the health of the ocean.
-The Soares passed away in January of 2017
+Mario Soares, former President of Portugal, organized the Independent World Commission on the Oceans to create an agenda for the sustainability of the oceans.
+The final report, The Ocean Our Future, calls for an internet-based ocean observatory to bring together relevant information about the health of the ocean.
+The World Ocean Observatory is the realization of that recommendation.
+Soares passed away in January of 2017